 Mirena Class Action Lawsuit

-If your Mirena IUD spontaneously migrated, perforated your uterus, migrated into your abdomen, or required surgery, you may qualify for a Mirena lawsuit.
-Dozens of lawsuits have already been filed by women who were also injured by Mirena.
+If your Mirena IUD caused you to develop Pseudotumor Cerebri (PTC) or Intracranial Hypertension (IH), you may qualify for a Mirena lawsuit.
+Hundreds of lawsuits have already been filed by women who were also injured by Mirena.

 Mirena Side Effects

 One of the most common side effects of Mirena (experienced by 12% of women during clinical trials) is ovarian cysts, which are fluid-filled sacs or pockets within the ovaries.
 They are generally harmless, but can cause pain and may require surgical removal if they grow too large.

 Common side effects of Mirena (experienced by 5-10% of women) include acne, headaches/migraines, depressed mood, and heavy or prolonged menstrual bleeding.
 Less than 5% of women may experience low libido, weight gain, nervousness, unusual hair growth or loss, high blood pressure, back pain, skin irritations, vaginal discharge, and more.

 Some of the most serious complications of Mirena include:

 - Brain injuries

 - Migration of the device in the uterus